informatica-global/pandoc-texlive-full/README.md

 - You can add extra tags or repositories in the Makefile to automate tagging and pushing.
 - The `LATEST_RELEASE` variable is automatically updated with the latest Pandoc version number.
 - The Docker image will be tagged with both the specific Pandoc version and `latest`.
-- To build, ensure Docker and `make` are installed on your system.
+- Ensure Docker and `make` are installed on your system.

 ## Using VS Code Tasks for PDF Generation